 Cushman is a tiny city located in the state of Arkansas.
 With a population of 446 people and just one neighborhood, Cushman is the 249th largest community in Arkansas.

-When you are in Cushman, you'll notice that it is more blue-collar than most other communities in America.
-37.44% of Cushman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Cushman is generally considered to be a blue-collar town.
+37.44% of the Cushman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cushman is a city of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Cushman who work in food service (12.32%), healthcare (10.43%), and maintenance occupations (9.48%).

 In Cushman, just 8.13% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.